About Ellen Johnson

 “Once I started singing it was like love at first sight and I knew I wanted to pursue both acting and singing as a career.”
 She has sung a variety of styles including folk, pop, blues, jazz, classical and musical theater repertoire.
 “My early influences were quite eclectic; Joni Mitchell, Betty Carter, Flora Purim, Ella Fitzgerald, Sheila Jordan, Bonnie Raitt, Barbara Streisand, Joan Sutherland, and avant-garde music.
 I was never satisfied listening to just one genre and I always liked inventive singers.”
 Ellen has kept acting an active part of her life through the years side by side with her singing career doing stage, film, TV, industrials, commercials, voice-overs and webisodes.

 Her other professional ventures include recording for jingles, film scores, and other projects not to mention collaborating with the great songwriter, Hugh Martin, who wrote, “I’m at a loss for words to praise your voice.
 It deserves adjectives that haven’t been invented yet regarding its beauty of tone, range, and perfect intonation.”
 She has been a featured soloist for many performances of Duke Ellington’s Sacred Concerts filling the shoes of soloist Alice Babs so well that even the late Stanley Dance commented how good her renditions were in comparison.
-Ellen’s versatility contributed to her winning a finalist slot in the American Traditions Vocal Competition where she performed jazz, musical theater and classical renditions of songs for a prestigious panel of judges that included Della Reese, Charles Strouse, William Warfield, and George Shirley among others.
+Ellen’s versatility contributed to her winning a finalist slot in the American Traditions Vocal Competition where she performed jazz, musical theater and classical renditions of songs for a prestigious panel of judges that included Della Reese, Charles Strouse, William Warfield, and George Shirley among others and a scholarship to the AIMS (American Institute of Musical Studies) opera auditions program in Graz, Austria.

 Her research, studies on music healing, creativity and certification in expressive arts therapy inspired her to complete training with Eric Maisel to become a Creativity Consultant and teach workshops on “Using Vocal Improvisation To Encourage Creativity.”
-She is currently working on a new project targeted around the creative process to be release sometime in 2012.
-The project, Form and formless, is a recording and book that features renowned guitarists Larry Koonse and John Stowell.
-Ellen is a member of BMI, Jazz Educators Network (JEN), National Association of Teachers of Singing (NATS), California Lawyers for the Arts, Creativity Coaching Association (CCA), and on the advisory board of the Ojai Valley Defense Fund (OVDF).
-She currently resides in California with her husband, producer and author Jeff Foster, their Belgian Shepherd dog, Halona and their Palomino horse, Mysty.
-She can be contacted at: firstname.lastname@example.org.
+She is a member of BMI, Jazz Journalists Association (JJA), Jazz Educators Network (JEN), National Association of Teachers of Singing (NATS), California Lawyers for the Arts (CLA), and the Creativity Coaching Association (CCA).
+She currently resides in the Bay Area with her husband, producer and author Jeff Foster, their Belgian Shepherd dog, Halona and their Palomino horse, Mysty.
+She can be contacted at: ellen @ ellenjohnson.net.